yingjian-bianjie/ddc-sdk-go/README.md

 Golang SDK for BSN DDC

-If you are an operator, you can use : [ddc-sdk-operator-go](ddc-sdk-operator-go)
+If you are an operator, you can use : [evm-ddc-sdk-operator](evm-ddc-sdk-operator)

-Otherwise, you can use : [ddc-sdk-platform-go](ddc-sdk-platform-go)
+Otherwise, you can use : [evm-ddc-sdk-platform](evm-ddc-sdk-platform)